BrynMorley/WPF-EF_Project_-Modnar/README.md

 Testing also needs to be orgnaised with seperate files for each class i'm testing Sprint 2's main focus will be the creation of the database layer, and a to create a better user experience by supplying more feedback

+## Sprint 2 Goals
+Link up a Database of monsters and players to the rest of the project Create a well display User Interface which, gives good feedback on the action undertaken.